manussawee/SupremeLibrary/README.md

 INTRODUCTION
 ============

-Supreme Library is a library that contain essential functions for C/C++ online judge to compile C/C++ code and checking its result with the correct answer.
+Supreme Library is a library that contains essential functions for C/C++ online judge to compile C/C++ code and checking its result with the correct answer.
 It is depend on PHP, Apache, G++ and Perl.
 And all are work under ‘Linux’.

 INSTALLATION
 ============